Chief fire officer

 In Scotland, the CFO was traditionally referred to as the firemaster, although this title was replaced by chief fire officer in Scottish brigades in 2006 when the Fire (Scotland) Act 2005 came into force.
 Under proposed changes, chief fire officers were to be renamed brigade managers in line with modernisation directives issued by the Department for Communities and Local Government.
 However, the title is unpopular and has so far not been used.

 Most chief fire officers are former frontline firefighters who have risen through the ranks.
 A few brigades have, however, employed chief fire officers with other career backgrounds.
+South Wales Fire and Rescue Service is one of these who appointed Fin Monahan as Chief Fire Officer in 2024.

 A chief fire officer is assisted by one deputy chief fire officer and a number of assistant chief fire officers, each of whom is delegated with commanding one or multiple areas of fire and rescue operations, such as training, vehicles and equipment, information technology, or human resources.

 Responsibilities

 A CFO is responsible for the day-to-day command of the fire service in all areas.
 Ultimately however major policies and procedures have to be agreed and passed by the fire authority to whom the CFO reports.
 The fire authority is a committee of locally elected councillors.
 The committee's prime responsibility is to ensure that the fire service is run properly and responsibly.
 In simple terms, the chief officer is directly answerable to someone who represents the interests of the general public.